Lighthouses of Côte d'Ivoire (Ivory Coast)

 - San Pédro

 - Date unknown.
 Active; focal plane 106 m (348 ft); white flash every 4 s.
-Square cylindrical skeletal tower, height unknown, painted with red and white horizontal bands.
-No photo available, but Google has a satellite view.
+Square cylindrical skeletal tower, height unknown but probably at least 30 m (98 ft), painted with red and white horizontal bands.
+No photo available, but Bing has a satellite view.
 San Pédro is the second largest port of Côte d'Ivoire.
 Located on a steep headland about 2 km (1.25 mi) northeast of the harbor entrance.
 Site status unknown.
 ARLHS ICO-014; Admiralty D3120; NGA

 - Tabou (Pointe Tafou)